2020 & 2021

 to their members through electronic means.

-Even though some churches faced economic hardships in 2020, most churches report that
+Even though some churches faced economic hardships in 2020 & 2021, most churches

-their giving were close to “normal” and with the blessing of the Payroll Protection Plan, some are actually finishing up the year with a surplus.
-We are praying that another governmental
+report that their giving were close to “normal” and with the blessing of the Payroll Protection Plan, some are actually finishing up the year with a surplus.
+The governmental offered this

-state they are looking forward to “getting back to normal” by fall of 2021.
-Even with the vaccines, it is unrealistic to believe the church, community, or nation will return (back) to “normal”
+state they are looking forward to “getting back to normal” by Spring of 2022.
+Even with the vaccines, it is unrealistic to believe the church, community, or nation will return (back) to

-by fall.
+“normal” by fall.
 As a church should this be our goal?
 And what about activities before then?
-Do we wait until the pandemic is slowing down to start planning and if so, does this mean we
+Do we wait until the pandemic is slowing down to start planning and if so, does this

-have wasted 6-12 months of opportunities and outreach?
-The question remains, “Should we operate our church from a defensive stance (coasting) until things get better or are there ways to
+mean we have wasted 6-12 months of opportunities and outreach?
+The question remains, “Should we operate our church from a defensive stance (coasting) until things get better or are there ways

-objectively plan to move our church forward and outward in 2021 and of course in a safe manner?”
+to objectively plan to move our church forward and outward in 2022 and of course in a safe manner?”

 People in our church and community awaits our decision.
 It is imperative that our